Drink drive & face the Penalty

 ‘Drink Drive and face the penalty’ is the clear message from our summer drink and drug drive campaign as it kicks off across the county.
 Despite long term reductions, drink and drug driving still accounts for 15 per cent of road deaths and almost 10,000 casualties nationally each year.

-The partnership urge all drivers and riders to think about the consequences, the devastation caused to families affected and how many lives are needlessly lost when someone combines drink or drugs with driving.
+The team urge all drivers and riders to think about the consequences, the devastation caused to families affected and how many lives are needlessly lost when someone combines drink or drugs with driving.

 We have made great progress to reduce drink driving.
 Over 30 years education, publicity campaigns and police enforcement have contributed to a national reduction in fatalities of 85% from 1,650 in 1979 to an estimated 240 in 2014.
 But that’s still 240 too many and so it is vital that drink drive messages continue to be heard and that social unacceptability is reinforced.